SingularityF/PixivWallpaper/Server/pipeline/README.md

 ## How to run

-1. Mount cloud storage to `mount-location` with FUSE
+1. Copy service account json credential to this folder, rename to `service_account.json`

 2. Install docker